Putti with Goats

-An intriguing, hand carved shell cameo depicting 'putti and goats' playing.
-Set in a solid gold brooch mount.
+An intriguing, hand carved shell cameo depicting putti (in Renaissance art; a chubby male child, sometimes winged) playing with two goats set in a solid gold brooch mount.

 Estimated as C. 1900

 Popularised by Polidoro da Caravaggio's painting 'Putti with Goats' in 1527 and Filippo Baldinucci's sculpture 'The Goat Amalthea with the Infant Jupiter and a Faun' in 1609.

 This popular subject for artists finds its inspiration in the Greek mythology and depicts Zeus as a child with the goddess Amalthea, often represented as a goat, who nursed the infant in a cave on a mountain in Crete so that Cronos would not hear his wailing.

 A pleasing bar brooch in 9ct yellow gold featuring a hand painted duck on mother-of-pearl.

 This is a magnificent and genuinely antique brooch comprising a rose gold mount and hand carved shell depicting the mythological scene described below.
 From the late Victorian era.